Get your free personal and business credit scores to find out.

-Angel investors (sometimes called private investors, seed investors, or business angels) are usually focused on helping a company takes its first steps.
+Angel investors (sometimes called private investors, seed investors, or business angels) usually focus on helping a company takes its first steps.
 They can disburse capital all at once, or they can distribute funds little by little as your business grows.

-Essentially, an angel investor is a wealthy individual (or a group of wealthy individuals) who believe in you and your idea such that they’re willing to put time, effort, and money behind you.
-They’re putting a bet that they’ll make outsized returns on their investment in your startup.
+Essentially, an angel investor is a wealthy individual (or a group of them) who believe in you and your idea.
+They’re willing to put time, effort, and money behind you.
+They’re also betting that they’ll make outsized returns on their investment in your startup.

 As a small business owner, your startup is your baby.
-You care deeply in your business.
+You care deeply about your business.
 But why do angel investors care?